viet34tqc/notebook/technical-terms.md

 - layout or reflow: When the render tree is created, it does not have a position and size.
 Calculating these values is called layout or reflow
 - race condition: two different requests 'raced' against each other and came in a different order than you expected. <https://beta.reactjs.org/learn/you-might-not-need-an-effect>
 - deploying: the act of taking a website live on a server
+- `httpOnly`: prevent browser to read any cookies.